The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Summary

 \section{Summary}

 We have investigated the strength of the 2175~{\AA} UV bump feature in the attenuation curves of a sample of 505 star-forming galaxies at $1.3\le z\le 1.8$ in the zCOSMOS-deep survey.
-Approximately 30\% of the galaxies exhibit a robust signature of the UV bump ($\gamma_{34}<-2$) in their individual spectra (Section \ref{sec:results_UVcontinua}) and it may be that almost all galaxies have this feature.
+Approximately 30\% of the galaxies exhibit a robust signature of the UV bump ($\gamma_{34}<-2$) in their individual spectra (Section \ref{sec:results_UVcontinua}).
 Significant intrinsic scatter in the observed $\gamma_{34}$ at a given UV slope clearly indicates the presence of a real diversity in the bump strength in the attenuation curves across the sample (see Section \ref{sec:results_UVcontinua}).

-To increase the signal-to-noise ratio, we have also measured the UV bump profiles in stacked spectra representing the whole sample, and in sub-samples of galaxies selected in ($\gamma_{34}$, $\beta_\mathrm{b}$) space, and in stellar mass and sSFR.
-The attenuation profiles are all well described by Drude profiles with the center wavelength of 2175~{\AA} but varying amplitudes.
-The derived bump amplitudes vary across the range $B_k\approx 0.3\textrm{--}0.8$ (Section \ref{sec:results_bumpProfiles}) with an inverse correlation with $\gamma_{34}$.
-Using the stacks in $M_\ast$ bins, we found a tight positive $M_\ast$--$B_k$ correlation across $9.8\lesssim \log M_\ast/M_\odot \lesssim 10.5$ along the Main Sequence, though the correlation may not hold at the low and high mass ends (Figure \ref{fig:mass_vs_Ebump}).
+To increase the S/N, we have also measured the UV bump profiles in stacked spectra representing the whole sample, in subsamples of galaxies selected in ($\gamma_{34}$, $\beta_\mathrm{b}$) space, and in stellar mass and sSFR.
+The attenuation profiles are all well described by Drude profiles with a center wavelength of 2175~{\AA} but varying amplitudes.
+The derived bump amplitudes vary across the range $B_k\approx 0.2\textrm{--}0.8$ (Section \ref{sec:results_bumpProfiles}) with an inverse correlation with $\gamma_{34}$.
+Using the stacks in $M_\ast$ bins, we found a tight positive $M_\ast$--$B_k$ correlation across $9.8\lesssim \log M_\ast/M_\odot \lesssim 10.5$ along the MS, though the correlation may not hold at the low- and high-mass ends (Figure \ref{fig:mass_vs_Ebump}).

 Binning the sample in the $M_\ast$--sSFR plane, we found that there is a strong negative trend between $B_k$ and sSFR at fixed $M_\ast$ while $B_k$ increases moderately with $M_\ast$ at fixed sSFR (Section \ref{sec:results_bump_vs_gal}).
-This correlation with sSFR in the high-redshift sample is strikingly counter to the observed {\it absence} of the UV bump in the average attenuation curve of local starburst galaxies, since these local sources actually have {\it lower} sSFR than our high-$z$ main-sequence sample.
-We found, however, that the two samples empirically come into much better agreement if we plot the bump strength against the $\Delta\log\mathrm{sSFR}$, relative to the evolving main sequence at the appropriate epoch, rather than against the sSFR itself (see Figure \ref{fig:M_vs_dMS_wLocal}).
+This correlation with sSFR in the high-redshift sample is strikingly counter to the observed absence of the UV bump in the average attenuation curve of local starburst galaxies, since these local sources actually have lower sSFRs than our high-$z$ MS sample.
+We found, however, that the two samples empirically come into much better agreement if we plot the bump strength against the $\Delta\log~\mathrm{sSFR}$ relative to the evolving MS at the appropriate epoch, rather than against the sSFR itself (see Figure \ref{fig:M_vs_dMS_wLocal}).